-- 10.1 Employees are expected to carry out the duties and responsibilities set out in the employee's position description, including those duties and responsibilities which are commonly understood as expected of the role and such other duties as the employer reasonably requires the employee to perform including duties for other companies owned by Baycorp Group of Companies. - 10.2 In carrying out the duties, an employee will: - Carry out and comply with all reasonable instructions and directions given to the employee by his/her manager or other authorised persons; - Perform his/her duties to the best of the employee's abilities; - Devote him/herself to the duties of the role during rostered hours. - Will ensure the prescribed Compliance training is kept up to date and applied in workplace - Strict compliance with the Company's instructions and training with regard to the following Acts; Trade Practices Act 1974 (Australia); The Privacy Act 1988 (Australia); the Fair Trading Act 1986 (NZ); the Privacy Act 1993 (NZ) Refer to Appendix C
+- 10.1 Employees are expected to carry out the duties and responsibilities set out in the employee's position description, including those duties and responsibilities which are commonly understood as expected of the role and such other duties as the employer reasonably requires the employee to perform including duties for other companies owned by the employer. - 10.2 In carrying out the duties, an employee will: - Carry out and comply with all reasonable instructions and directions given to the employee by their manager or other authorised persons; - Perform their duties to the best of the employee's abilities; - Devote themselves to the duties of the role during rostered hours; - Will ensure all prescribed Compliance and other company training is kept up to date and applied in workplace; and - Ensure strict compliance with the Company's instructions and training with regard to, but not limited to the following Acts; Trade Practices Act 1974 (Australia); The Privacy Act 1988 (Australia); the Fair Trading Act 1986 (NZ);

+the Privacy Act 1993 (NZ) Refer to Appendix B.